gkorpal/humbert-split/README.md

-# Testing the folklore, detecting split surfaces, and minimum walks on isogeny graphs of abelian surfaces
+# Detecting split surfaces, RM surfaces, and minimum walks on isogeny graphs

 This repository contains the code and data accompanying the paper.